 Method

 - To make the biga, combine the flour and water in a large bowl before adding the yeast.
-Mix for 2-3 minutes until everything is well incorporated and leave to rise overnight in a cool room or in the fridge.
+Mix for 2-3 minutes until everything is well incorporated and leave to rise overnight in a cool room or the fridge.
 If you are unable to leave the biga to rise overnight, 8 hours should also be enough.

 - The next morning, add the remaining flour and yeast to the biga and mix well.
 Slowly pour the rest of the water into the bread mixture.
 When nearly all the water has been added, add the salt to the remaining water and mix together for a further 5 minutes, until a sticky dough is formed. *Note that your dough should be quite wet.
 Resist the temptation to add more flour as this will make the dough thick and the bread won’t be as soft or porous when baked.